 About SSIS Administration

 This 100-200-300-level, 2-day, SQL Server Integration Services (SSIS) Administration training class is, roughly, the last two days of the From Zero to SSIS course.
 The other two days of From Zero to SSIS are available in the SSIS Data Flows course.
+Note: SSIS Data Flows is a prerequisite for SSIS Administration.

 This course is engineered to train technology professionals and support personnel to configure, manage, execute, monitor, troubleshoot, and maintain enterprise data engineering with SSIS.
 Developed by author, international speaker, and experienced enterprise data architect Andy Leonard, the training includes trenchant labs and emphasizes a hands-on approach.